mamy-andriantsoa/pdsnd_github/README.md

 ### Date created
 July 13, 2021
+July 14, 2021 : Updating README file after reviewing

 ### Project Title
-git project
+Make change under documentation branch

 ### Description
-git project from audacity
+git project from audacity on documentation branch

 ### Files used
-bikeshare.py
+README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.